|

 entrepreneur Creighton Tolliver (Jon Polito) from Sacramento, with

-(why would he need a haircut), mentioned how he was seeking investors
+a hair "rug" (why would he need a haircut?), mentioned how he was seeking investors

 (or speculators) who would risk their "venture capital" to